Lovers of the Red Sky: Synopsis

-Set during the Dan dynasty era when ghosts, demons and gods are involved in human life, the story recounts the fateful relationship of a female painter (Kim Yoo-jung) and a blind astrologer (Ahn Hyo-seop).
+Set during the Dan dynasty era when ghosts, demons and gods are involved in human life, the story recounts the fateful relationship of a female painter (Kim You-jung) and a blind astrologer (Ahn Hyo-seop).
 It begins at the sealing ceremony conducted at the 3rd year of King Seongjo's rule where they try to extract Ma Wang (Demon King: god of Death), who is residing in former King Yeongjong's body, and seal it inside a portrait of the King painted by a divine painter.
 Though they manage to seal the Demon King successfully with the help of Samshin (goddesses of Life), the Demon King places a curse on the country that it will suffer from droughts and famine for years to come.
 He also curses the offspring of Ha Seong-jin (the officer who conducted the sealing ceremony) and Hong Eun-ho (the painter of the King's portrait).
 Both Ha Seong-jin's son, Ha Ram, and Hong Eun-ho's daughter, Hong Cheon-gi, are born on that very day.
 Cheon-gi is born blind due to the curse of Demon King.

 Nine years later, the country has been suffering from severe drought and the royal shaman is preparing for the Dragon Rain Making Ritual.
 Ha Ram, as a child born with the energy of water, is noticed by her and she chooses him as the helper of rain making ritual.
 As they come to the capital to attend the ritual, Ha Ram meets blind Hong Cheon-gi who lives with her father, who had lost his sanity after the sealing ceremony.
 The two children make memories with each other and promise to meet again after the rain ritual.
 But, unexpected things happen at the ritual.
 The King's portrait in which the Demon King is sealed gets burned and the Demon King enters Ha Ram's body.
 Ha Ram who was sacrificed in order to make rain, comes back to life with his sight lost while Cheon-gi miraculously gains her sight since Samshin takes the Demon King's eyes and leaves them with Cheon-gi.